jvalls99/Personal/README.txt

 DIFFERENTIAL EXPRESSION:

-1. pipeline.nf: It is written with Nextflow language to facilitate pipeline construction.
+- pipeline.nf: It is written with Nextflow language to facilitate pipeline construction.
 It allows to obtain from SRA identifiers and a reference the BAM files, from which the count matrix will be built.

+OTHERS:

+- search_pattern_virus.py: Some code to do some exercises about pattern searching and basic work in Python.